ZiweiMEI/HDNPIV/README.md

 In addition, users need to install the "Rmosek" package manually.
 The instructions for installation are available at  [Installation of MOSEK Rmosek package.](https://docs.mosek.com/latest/rmosek/install-interface.html)

-"Estimate_Functions.R" and "Inference_Functions.R" contain necessary R functions for Lasso estimators and projection vectors for bias correction.
+"Estimate_Functions.R" and "Inference_Functions.R" contain necessary R functions for initial Lasso estimators, bias-correction estimators and a uniform confidence band for the marginal effect function.

 "example.R" provides an example that is shown below.